sudarshan2401/tp/docs/UserGuide.md

 **Information:**

-- You will see the following box once you executed the command:
+- You will see the following box once you have successfully executed the command:

   ![Help message box](images/helpMessage.png)